-BeyondHousing will provide guidance to workplace participants to take appropriate action where they suspect any abuse within or outside of our organisation.
+Beyond Housing will provide guidance to workplace participants to take appropriate action where they suspect any abuse within or outside of our organisation.

-All workplace participants must comply with all mandatory reporting obligations.
+All workplace participants must comply with Child Safety reporting obligations.

 The table below provides an overview of the reporting obligations in Victoria, and the individuals to whom they apply.

-Requirement Who it applies to When to report Who to report to Mandatory reporting Mandatory reporters When a child is in need of protection because they are at risk of physical or sexual harm Department of Families, Fairness and Housing Voluntary (discretionary) reporting Everybody When a child is in need of protection Department of Families, Fairness and Housing Failure to disclose (Crimes Act) All adults Sexual offence against a child under 16 by an adult Police Failure to protect (Crimes Act) Individuals in a position of power Substantial risk that an adult associated with the organisation will commit a sexual offence against a child Police Reportable Conduct Head of Entity Within 3 days of a person forming a reasonable belief that an employee has committed reportable conduct Commission for Children & Young People
+When to report Who it applies to Who to report to Requirement When a child needs protection Everybody Department of Families, Fairness and Housing Voluntary (discretionary) reporting Sexual offence against a child under 16 by an adult All adults Police Failure to disclose (Crimes Act) Substantial risk that an adult associated with the organisation will commit a sexual offence against a child Individuals in a position of power Police Failure to protect (Crimes Act) Within 3 days of a person forming a reasonable belief that an employee has committed reportable conduct Head of Entity Commission for Children & Young People Reportable Conduct

-If a workplace participant is of a reasonable understanding that a child is at immediate risk (immediate risk is defined as the workplace participant has no time to complete a risk assessment without placing the child in further danger), we encourage you to call 000 immediately and ask to speak to the Police
+If a workplace participant is of a reasonable understanding that a child is at immediate risk (immediate risk is defined as the workplace participant has no time to complete a risk assessment without placing the child in further danger), we encourage you to call 000 immediately and ask to speak to the Police.

-BeyondHousing supports and encourages workplace participants to make a report to the Police and/or the relevant regulator/government agency if they form a belief on reasonable grounds that a child is in need of protection, or they are concerned about the safety, health or wellbeing of a child.
+Beyond Housing supports and encourages workplace participants to make a report to the Police and/or the relevant regulator/government agency if they form a belief on reasonable grounds that a child is in need of protection, or they are concerned about the safety, health or wellbeing of a child.